scala-ide/docs/tutorials/play20scalaide20/index.rst

 You now have all you need to create great web applications with Play 2.0 and Scala.

-For more information about Play 2.0, check out the `Play 2.0 wiki`_.
+For more information about Play 2.0, check out the `embedded documentation`_.

 For more information about Scala, go to the `documentation website`_ or get the downloadable `eBook`_.